sixro/themissingobjects/README.md

 <a name="release" />Release
 -----------------------------

-In order to create a new release, you need a Sonatype account with an access to the repository.
+In order to create a new release, you need a Sonatype account.
-Follow the [OSSRH Guide](https://central.sonatype.org/pages/ossrh-guide.html) provided by Sonatype in order to configure your environment.
+Follow the [OSSRH Guide](https://central.sonatype.org/pages/ossrh-guide.html) provided by Sonatype in order to create it and configure your environment.

+After that, you have to contact me and I'll grant deploy permissions to the same group/project.

 When your environment is configured, you can:

   * Release an unstable version using the command `mvn deploy -Prelease`
   * Release a stable version using the command `mvn -B release:prepare release:perform`